Rayc940/ece5160-fast-robot/lab6/lab.md

 ### Programming Implmentation

-#### Range/Sampling Time TODO
+#### Range/Sampling Time

-The update frequency of the TOF sensor was measured and compared to the PID control loop rate.
+The update frequency of the control loop, IMU, and DMP were measured to understand how often new orientation data is available compared to how often the controller runs.

-This was done by counting how many times the main loop ran in one second and how many times the TOF sensor reported a new reading in that same time.
+This was done by counting the number of main loop iterations, IMU updates, and DMP updates per second.

 <p align="center">
   <img src="../img/lab6/imu_freq.png" width="80%">